15 Best Things to Do in Fairfield (CT)

 Penfield Beach

-Travel south along Jennings Beach and you’ll soon find yourself on Penfield Beach, another enticing ribbon of sand, covering 3.5 acres and furnished with lots of facilities.
+Travel south along Jennings Beach and you’ll soon find yourself on Penfield Beach.
+It’s another enticing ribbon of sand, covering 3.5 acres and furnished with lots of amenities.
+If you’re on foot, I reckon you can get to this spot in 20 minutes from the downtown area.

-Washed by the gentle Long Island Sound, the sand at Penfield Beach is soft and cleaned meticulously in summer, and complemented by a swing sets, lockers, a big covered deck, picnic tables and grills to be used on a first come, first served basis.
+Washed by the gentle Long Island Sound, the sand at Penfield Beach is soft and cleaned meticulously in summer.
+The beach is complemented by a swing set, lockers, a big covered deck, picnic tables and grills to be used on a first come, first served basis.

 5. Lake Mohegan Recreation Area